Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

-We used a garden hose to layout the perimeter of the pond.
+We used a garden hose to lay out the perimeter of the pond.
 When building your garden pond, outline as large an area as possible; though the pond may seem huge initially, most pond owners wish that they had made their pond a little larger and a bit deeper.
-Our small garden pond is a teardrop shape, approximately 11 feet long and six across at the longest and widest points, and almost three feet deep.
+Our small garden pond is a teardrop shape, approximately 11 feet long and six feet across at the longest and widest points, and just over three feet deep.

-Since we were digging the pond into a slight slope and around huge chucks of immovable granite rock, we marked the highest point that would indicate the surface of the pond, and then used a string with a line level to determine which sections of the pond's edge were below this point.
-This gave us an idea of the angle of the slope, and the height of retaining wall need to contain the low end of the garden pond.
+Since we were digging the pond into a slight slope and around huge chunks of immovable granite rock, we marked the highest point that would indicate the surface of the pond, and then used a string with a line level to determine which sections of the pond's edge were below this point.
+This gave us an idea of the angle of the slope, and the height of the retaining wall needed to contain the low end of the garden pond.

-The low point of our garden pond was nearly 24 inches below the highest point near the water fall.
-To contain the water on the low end, we built a low retaining wall with full sized and half sized concrete block, and covered the concrete block wall under a berm of dirt.
-Low block walls can be dry stacked, but use mortar for any block wall more than two courses high.
+The low point of our garden pond was nearly 24 inches below the highest point near the waterfall.
+To contain the water on the low end, we built a low retaining wall with dry, stacked concrete blocks, and then covered the block wall under a berm of dirt.

 Digging the hole for our small garden pond was a manual effort, one shovel full of dirt at a time.
 Though a renting or hiring backhoe would have made the job easier, locating our pond between the large boulders made it difficult to position a backhoe around the rocks to help with the digging.
 The end result was a lot of shoveling by hand.

-We dug down as deep as we could, until we hit a 'floor' of ledge rock.
+We dug down as deep as we could until we hit a "floor" of ledge rock.
 We used the dirt removed from the hole to backfill the outside of the retaining wall.
-Dig your pond down at least 3 feet deep (and deeper, if possible), especially if you live in area with cold winter seasons.
-If you plan to keep fish in your pond, the extra depth prevents the pond from freezing solid during the winter.
-Deeper water also stays cooler during the summer months, and the fish can hid in the depths from predators such as herons and raccoons.
+The resulting pond is just over 3 feet deep, which is deep enough to prevent it from freezing solid during the winter.
+Deeper water also helps the pond to stay cooler during the summer months and keeps the fish out of the reach of predators, such as herons and raccoons.

 Laying the Pond Liner

-The waterfall and stream was lined with more of the rubber liner, cut with a razor knife and fit with sections of rubber liner.
-We used a specially formulated exterior grade rubber adhesive (often used for rubber roofing) to glue all of liner seams together, creating a watertight seal.
+The waterfall and stream were lined with more of the rubber liner, cut with a razor knife and fit with sections of rubber liner.
+We used a specially formulated exterior grade rubber adhesive (often used for rubber roofing) to glue all of the liner seams together, creating a watertight seal.
 We used the rubber adhesive to glue the rubber liner in place along the rock outcroppings.
-The rubber adhesive bonds very well with the rough texture of the rock, and has held up well for many years.
+The rubber adhesive bonded well with the rough texture of the rock, and it has held up well for many years without any leaks.

-Filling the pond slowly with water (a garden hose works fine), we paid close attention to the liner.
-Keeping the liner taunt and pressing the liner down against the bottom and up along the sides of the pond as it slowly begins to fill with water reduces unsightly folds.
+As the pond filled slowly, we paid close attention to the liner.
+Keeping the liner taut and pressing the liner down against the bottom and up along the sides of the pond as it slowly began to fill with water kept the liner in contact with the dirt floor and reduced wrinkling.
 Tucking the liner under the rocks that form the capstones along the top edges of the pond holds the liner in place and finishes the edges with a natural look.

-The water might be mucky when you turn on the pump and filter, but the sediment will settle and the water should clear up after a few days.
-Wait at least a week before adding any fish, especially if using city water.
-The waiting period allows chlorine and other additives to evaporate, and for the water temperature to moderate to your local climate.
+The water was murky when we first filled the pond but after a couple of days running the pump and filter, the sediment settled and the water cleared.
+We waited a couple of weeks before adding fish, giving the pond a little time to naturalize a bit.
+A waiting period is especially important when using city water, to allow chlorine and other additives to evaporate, and for the water temperature to moderate to your local climate.

-After many years, this unconventional garden pond is home to a small but healthy population of koi, goldfish, frogs and insects.
+After many years, this unconventional garden pond is home to a small but healthy population of koi, goldfish, frogs, and insects.
 The aquatic plants thrive, though the mostly shaded environment limits the blooms of the hardy water lilies which require full sun.
-Even with these limitations, the pond and stream offers a year round water source for the local wildlife.
+Even with these limitations, the pond and stream offer a year-round water source for the local wildlife.
 So don't let less-than-ideal yard conditions stop you from building a small garden pond.
 The results are worth the efforts!

 Our Small Garden Pond